 A leave-in conditioner is a light-weight water based cream that is meant to be used after shampoo and regular conditioner.
 Like its name, you leave it in and don’t rinse it out, and it works best when it’s used on damp hair.
 Compared to the deep conditioner and rinse out conditioner, the leave-in conditioner is the lightest form of a conditioner.
 Leave-in conditioners are meant to make styling easier, help to detangle hair because they constrain great slip and refresh the hair daily or a couple of times a week.

 Leave-in conditioners work well for anyone that’s looking to strengthen and hydrate their hair while making it more manageable for styling.
 However, it works best for those with low porosity hair.
-Just a refresher, low porosity hair is hair that does not absorb moisture well.
+(Check out this guide if you're not sure what porosity hair you have.)
 You might see beads of water rolling off your hair when you first begin washing it, or you might notice hair products just sitting on top of your hair.
 Leave-in conditioners are light enough to be absorbed by low porosity hair, making it the perfect moisturizer.

 Here are directions on how to use our leave-in conditioner:

 After conditioning in quadrants, apply a generous amount of leave-in conditioner and rake through damp hair from roots to ends.
 Style hair as desired.
 If additional hold is desired, follow up with a custard and hair oil.

 What is a hair moisturizer?